Kurocon/Osu-Collections-Editor/README.md

 Release binaries
 ----------------
-You can download the releases from the GitHub releases page <add link here>.
+You can download the releases from the GitHub releases page [here](https://github.com/Kurocon/Osu-Collections-Editor/releases).
 Two types of releases are available, standard and portable.

 The standard release is the recommended one.
 It contains all dependencies of OCE and is meant to run from a folder on your computer.